 The status quo itself was deconstructed.
 When Jonas Jr. tried to kill The Monarch while the latter was attacking him, it's quickly pointed out that killing a supervillain leads to escalation from the Guild.
 On the other hand, it's revealed that keeping to the status quo keeps supervillains placated and not committing real crimes.
 So while the OSI is pretty ineffectual by dealing with the Guild, it keeps an army of supervillains from wreaking havoc.

 Colonel Gathers is back as head of the OSI because he complained about how thing were going.
-Its basically been revealed the the Secret Peace between heroes and villains is really just a front the even more Secret War between heroes and villains which is far far stranger and multi-leveled than any other kind of politics.
+It's basically been revealed the Secret Peace between heroes and villains is really just a front to the even more Secret War between heroes and villains; which is far, far stranger and multi-leveled than any other kind of politics.